Breeding Location:

 Similar Species

-European Golden-Plover: American Golden-plover has gray underwings and completely black underparts.
-Pacific Golden-plover is smaller and more brightly colored.
+European Golden-Plover: American Golden-Plover has gray underwings and completely black underparts.
+Pacific Golden-Plover is smaller and more brightly colored.